 - clothes with velcro or large buttons and button holes

-- jumpers, t-shirts and underwear with logo or pictures on the front to help your child work out front from back
+- jumpers, t-shirts and underwear with pictures on the front to help your child work out front from back

 - clothes that are easy and comfortable for your child to move in.